gulsarrays/consume-lazada-open-platform-api-nodeJs/README.md

 # consume-lazada-open-platform-api-nodeJs

-Consume Lazada Open Platform's API by proper signature generation - NodeJS Implementation

-Consume Lazada Open Platform's API ( get data from lazada ) by generating needed url with valid signature.
+Consume Lazada Open Platform's GET method API's ( get data from lazada ) by generating needed url with valid signature.

-With this package we can call any Lazada Open Platform's Restful API for any Region by generating valid signature.
+With this package we can call any Lazada Open Platform's Restful GET method API for any Region by generating valid signature.

 Here you just need to populate two object's along with credentails as input as given in official document https://open.lazada.com/doc/api.htm